 What Causes Caregiver Burnout?

-Caregiver burnout occurs because caregivers are focused on taking care of others, not paying attention to what is happening to themselves along the way.
+Caregiver burnout occurs when individuals focus on caring for others without recognizing and honoring their personal needs.
 They are unaware of (or ignore) negative changes in their physical, mental, emotional, and spiritual health.
-This dynamic extending over time paired up with unrealistic caregiver self-expectations often ends with caregiver burnout.
+This dynamic, paired with unrealistic self-expectations, often ends with caregiver burnout.

 Common causes of caregiver burnout include:2

-- Conflicting demands: Trying to meet the needs of spouses, children, employers, and co-workers creates conflict and stress.
+- Conflicting demands: Trying to meet the needs of spouses, children, employers, and co-workers creates additional conflict and stress when caring for someone.

-Some of the long-term effects of unaddressed caregiver burnout include:
+Long-term effects of unaddressed caregiver burnout may include:

 - Chronic stress